 Philips Zoom has greater potential to cause sensitivity than most other whitening pens because the formula has a higher concentration of hydrogen peroxide.
 However, since the gel tends to wash away fairly quickly, its chances of causing sensitivity are low.
 If it does, you can try applying it just once per day.

 For the most part, the pen’s flavor is pretty pleasant.
-While it’s not known for its flavor the way MOON is, it does a good job of hiding the peroxide taste, making it more enjoyable than Colgate’s Optic White Overnight Teeth Whitening Pen.
+While it’s not known for its flavor the way some of its competitors are, it does a good job of hiding the peroxide taste.

 The gel doesn’t harden into a textured film on your teeth, so it washes away pretty quickly.
 It does feel a little awkward while in place, but this is so temporary that it hardly causes an issue.
 Overall, we consider Philips Zoom Whitening Pen to be pretty comfortable to use.